 Ungrounded shields are useless.

-There are also other cable characteristics to consider such as UV resistant jacking for outdoor installations or gel filled (AKA “flooded”) cable for wet locations.
+There are also other cable characteristics to consider such as UV-resistant jacking for outdoor installations or gel-filled (AKA “flooded”) cable for wet locations.
 Fortunately, there are plenty of sources for these types of cables and they are not terribly expensive.

 To answer the question at the beginning of the post; STP can be beneficial at high EMI/EMF or RF sites to mitigate induced voltages on the cable from external sources provided it is properly terminated.
-In office and studio locations which are not at or next to a transmitter site, UTP is more than adequate provided it is properly installed and terminated.
+In office and studio locations that are not at or next to a transmitter site, UTP is more than adequate provided it is properly installed and terminated.